emilcieslar/incling/README.md

     npm install
     ```

-7. Run the front-end test server
+7. Run the front-end server using the command below and visit it on http://localhost:3000/

     ```
     npm run start